BMI Calculator

 Frequently Asked Questions

 BMI is calculated by dividing your weight in kilograms by your height in meters squared.
-The formula is BMI = weight (kg) / height (m)^2.
-For example, a person weighing 70 kg and standing 1.75 m tall would have a BMI of 22.9.
+The formula is BMI = weight (kg) / height (m)².
+For example, a person weighing 70 kg and standing 1.75 m tall would have a BMI of 70 / (1.75 × 1.75) = 22.9.

-BMI may not be accurate for athletes or highly muscular individuals because it does not distinguish between muscle mass and fat mass.
-A muscular person may have a high BMI despite having low body fat, so additional measurements like body fat percentage are recommended.
+BMI is not accurate for athletes or highly muscular individuals because it does not distinguish between muscle mass and fat mass.
+A 90 kg person with 12% body fat may have a BMI of 27 and be classified as Overweight despite excellent metabolic health.
+For athletes, body fat percentage measured via DEXA scan or skinfold calipers is a better measure.

-The BMI formula itself is the same for both genders, but women naturally tend to carry more body fat than men at the same BMI value.
-Some health professionals suggest using gender-specific thresholds for a more accurate health assessment.
+The BMI formula is the same for both genders, but women naturally carry more body fat than men at the same BMI.
+A woman with BMI 24 and a man with BMI 24 are both "Normal" by BMI, but the woman likely has a higher body fat percentage.
+Some health professionals apply gender-specific thresholds, though the Indian/Asian cut-offs (23 for overweight) currently apply to both genders.

 Calculator Category